NativeScript/workshop/docs/chapters/chapter10.md

 If you’re having trouble coming up with good ideas, we have a few suggestions.

-### Adding favorites
+* Adding favorites

-Show screenshots of what the app might look like if you allowed users to favorite pets and view them on a separate screen.
-Give hints on how they might accomplish that.
+    * Allow users to heart or start their favorite pets, and show those favorites in a new screen in your app.
+* A new theme
+    * Try a different [color scheme](https://docs.nativescript.org/ui/theme#color-schemes) to give your app a whole new look.
+* Random pet
+    * Give the user a way of seeing for a random pet.